brainstem-org/brainstem_support/docs/tutorials/get_started.md

 - [Inventories]({{site.baseurl}}/datamodel/personal_attributes/inventory/)
    - [Consumable stocks]({{site.baseurl}}/datamodel/modules/consumablestock/)

-### Recommended Setup Order
+### Recommended workflow

-1. Create a group
+1. Create/Join a group
-2. Create your first project
+2. Create a project
-3. Next, create all personal attribures
+3. Next, create personal attribures relevant to your experiments
-   1. Define behavioral paradigms for your experimental tasks
+   1. Define behavioral paradigms to describe the behavioral conditions of your subjects
-   - Set up data storage locations to organize your data files
+   2. Set up data storage locations to link to your data files
-   2. Create setups to define your physical experiment environment
+   3. Create setups to define your physical experimental environments
-   - Configure equipment in your setups
+   - Configure the equipment in your setups
-   3. Set up inventories to track your lab resources
+   4. Set up inventories to track your lab resources
-   - Add consumable stocks to your inventory
+   - Add consumable stocks to your inventories
 4. Create your first subject
-   - Add procedures to the subject (e.g., surgeries, implants, injections)
+   - Add procedures to the subject (e.g., implants and injections)
    - Begin tracking with procedure logs and subject logs
 5. Create your first session
    - Set up behaviors to describe subject tasks
+   - Configure data acquisition parameters
    - Define manipulations for experimental interventions
-   - Configure data acquisition parameters

 {: .note }
 > The exact order may vary based on your specific experimental needs.
 Some components can be set up in parallel or may not be needed for every experiment.

 {: .important }
 > This order ensures dependent components are created first.
 For example, behaviors need setups and behavioral paradigms to be defined first.
+> Data acquisition are linked to subjects through procedures, which should be created initially.
+Data acquistion are also linked to setups through equipments, whihc should be created first.